ctesta01/dotfiles/README.md

 # Dotfiles!
 This is a repository of my dotfiles.
-Feel free to take what you'd like, but I'd recommend taking a look at the code I based my configurations from, or sourced from.

 ![Puppy hopping up stairs](http://i.imgur.com/vYuYhRv.gif)